5-750 Tuesday and Thursday

 The faculty member may drop a student from class for disruptive, disrespectful, or unruly conduct.
 Excessive absences, chronic tardiness, failure to complete assignments on time, academic dishonesty or plagiarism will cause a student to be withdrawn from the course, and may result in a grade evaluation of "F".

-DISRUPTION: (also see “Student Standards of Conduct”, “Attention Students” & “Student Honor Creed” – all attached)
+DISRUPTION: (also see “Student Standards of Conduct”, “Attention Students” & “Student Honor Creed”)

 MAINTENANCE OF CLASSROOM FACILITY